-denotes those task demands which are deemed appropriate for use in stand-alone item development
+^{}denotes those task demands which are deemed appropriate for use in stand-alone item development

-Performance HS-ESS3-3 Expectation Create a computational simulation to illustrate the relationships among the management of natural resources, the sustainability of of human populations, and biodiversi ty.
-Dimensions Using Mathematics and ESS3.C: Human Impacts of Earth Stability and Change Computational Thinking Systems • Change and rates of change Create a computational • The sustainability of human can be quantified and modeled model or simulation of a societies and the biodiversity over very short or very long phenomenon, designed that supports them require periods of time.
-Some system device, process, or responsible management of changes are irreversible. system. natural resources.
-6 , Clarifications Clarification Statements I and Content Examples of factors t hat affect the management of natura I resources include the costs of Limits resource extraction a nd waste management, per-capita co onsumption and development of new technologies.
-Examples of factors t hat affect human sustainability includ de agricultural efficiency, levels of conservation, and ur pan planning.
-B Content Limits Assessment for comr outational simulations is limited to us ing provided multi-parameter programs or construc ting simplified spreadsheet calculation ons.
-0 Science Biosphere, geosphere, hydro sphere, renewable, non-renewable, r nitigation, economic cost, Vocabulary irreversible, reversible, expor nential, logarithmic, basin, ecological, biome, recycle, reuse, mineral, , Students are societal, wetland, consumption, per-capita, mining, conservation, extract, agriculture, timber, fertile Expected to land, solar radiation, biotic, abiotic, depletion, extinction, manufacturing, technology Know 0.
-0, Science Trigonometric, derivative, fee edback, regulation, dynamic, aquifer, hydrothermal, geopolitical, oil Vocabulary shale, tar sand, urban plannir ng, waste management, fragmentatio n Students are Not Expected to Know Phenomena Context/ Some example phenomena for or HS-ESS3-3: Phenomena The number of birds and other wildlife in an area decrease es by 30% after a shopping mall is built in northern Calif fornia.
-Two 1,330 square-for ot homes are side by side in northern California.
-One has six solar panels on the roof, an nd the other does not.
-During one mo onth in June, the one with solar panels produces less carbon dioxide than the other house by174 kilograms.
-Beetles are present t hroughout a forest.
-Chemicals are sp rayed at intervals needed to control the beetles of n one acre.
+Performance HS-ESS3-3 Expectation · • of human populations, and biodivers Dimensions Using Mathematics and Computational Thinking Create a computational model or simulation of a phenomenon, designed device, process, or system.
+ESS3.C: Human Impacts of Earth Systems • The sustainability of human societies and the biodiversity that supports them require responsible management of natural resources.
+Stability and Change Change and rates of change can be quantified and modeled over very short or very long periods of time.
+Some system changes are irreversible.
+Clarifications Clarification Statements and Content Limits Examples of factors that affect the management of natural resources include the costs of resource extraction and waste management, per-capita consumption, and development of new technologies.
+Examples of factors that affect human sustainability include agricultural efficiency, levels of conservation, and urban planning.
+Content Limits Assessment for computational simulations is limited to using provided multi-parameter programs or constructing simplified spreadsheet calculations.
+Science Riosphere geosphere hydro sphere renewable non-renewable mitigation economic cost Vocabulary Students are Expected to Know Biosphere, geosphere, hydrosphere, renewable, non-renewable, mitigation, economic cost, irreversible, reversible, exponential, logarithmic, basin, ecological, biome, recycle, reuse, mineral, societal, wetland, consumption, per-capita, mining, conservation, extract, agriculture, timber, fertile land, solar radiation, biotic, abiotic, depletion, extinction, manufacturing, technology Science Vocabulary Students are Not Expected to Know Trigonometric, derivative, feedback, regulation, dynamic, aquifer, hydrothermal, geopolitical, oil shale, tar sand, urban planning, waste management, fragmentation Phenomena Context/ Phenomena Some example phenomena for HS-ESS3-3: The number of birds and other wildlife in an area decreases by 30% after a shopping mall is built in northern California.
+Two 1,330 square-foot homes are side by side in northern California.
+One has six solar panels on the roof, and the other does not.
+During one month in June, the one with solar panels produces less carbon dioxide than the other house by174 kilograms.
+Beetles are present throughout a forest.
+Chemicals are sprayed at intervals needed to control the beetles on one acre.
 Fifty years later, this acre is the only part of the forest that has oak trees.
-Three species of fish, the Colorado squawfish, the roundta ail chub, and the bonytail chub became extinct in the e years immediately following constru uction of the Glen Canyon Dam in Colorado.
-This Perfe ormance Expectation and assoc ciated Evidence Statements support t he following Task Demands.
+Three species of fish, the Colorado squawfish, the roundtail chub, and the bonytail chub became extinct in the years immediately following construction of the Glen Canyon Dam in Colorado.
+This Perf ormance Expectation and asso ciated Evidence Statements support the following Task Demands.
 Task Demands

-1. Use data to calculate or estimate the effect of an action or solution on natural resources, the sustainability of human populations, and/or biodiversity.
-2. Illustrate, graph, or identify features or data that can be used to determine the effects of an action or solution on natural resources, the sustainability of human populations, and/or biodiversity.
-3. Estimate or infer the effects of an action or solution that affects natural resources, the sustainability of human populations, and/or biodiversity.
-4. Compile the data needed for an inference about the impacts of an action or solution on natural resources, the sustainability of human populations, and/or biodiversity.
-This can include sorting out the relevant data from the given information (or choosing relevant inputs for a simulation).
-5. Using given information, select or identify the criteria against which the solution should be judged.
-6. Using a simulator, test a proposed action or solution and evaluate the outcomes; may include proposing modifications to the action or solution.
-7. Evaluate and/or critique models, simulations, or predictions in terms of identifiable limitations and whether or not they yield realistic results.
+- 1. Use data to calculate or estimate the effect of an action or solution on natural resources, the sustainability of human populations, and/or biodiversity. - 2.
+Illustrate, graph, or identify features or data that can be used to determine the effects of an action or solution on natural resources, the sustainability of human populations, and/or biodiversity. - 3.
+Estimate or infer the effects of an action or solution that affects natural resources, the sustainability of human populations, and/or biodiversity. - 4.
+Compile the data needed for an inference about the impacts of an action or solution on natural resources, the sustainability of human populations, and/or biodiversity.
+This can include sorting out the relevant data from the given information (or choosing relevant inputs for a simulation). - 5.
+Using given information, select or identify the criteria against which the solution should be judged. - 6.
+Using a simulator, test a proposed action or solution and evaluate the outcomes; may include proposing modifications to the action or solution. - 7.
+Evaluate and/or critique models, simulations, or predictions in terms of identifiable limitations and whether or not they yield realistic results.